Major Taylor: 1899: World sprint champion

-At the 1899 world championships in Montreal, Canada, Taylor won the one-mile sprint, to become the first African American to win a world championship in cycling.
-Taylor was the second black athlete, after Canadian bantamweight boxer George Dixon of Boston, to win a world championship in any sport.
+At the 1899 world championships in Montreal, Canada, Major Taylor won the one-mile sprint, to become the first African American to win a world championship in cycling.
+He was the second black athlete, after Canadian bantamweight boxer George Dixon of Boston, to win a world championship in any sport.
 For decades he was the only black athlete to be a world champion in cycling.
 Taylor won the one-mile world championship sprint in a close finish a few feet ahead of Frenchman Courbe d'Outrelon and American Tom Butler.
 In addition, Taylor placed second in the two-mile championship sprint at Montreal behind Charles McCarthy and won the half-mile championship race.
 Because the finals were held on Sundays, when Taylor refused to compete for religious reasons, he did not compete in another world championship contest until 1909 in Copenhagen, Denmark.
 Taylor lost in a preliminary heat at Copenhagen and did not compete in the finals.

-After Taylor's world championship win in 1899, many claimed that the event "had been a farce, because Taylor had not competed against the strongest riders."
+After Major Taylor's 1899 world championship win, many claimed that the event "had been a farce, because Taylor had not competed against the strongest riders."
 World cycling's governing body, the International Cycling Association (replaced with the Union Cycliste Internationale (UCI) in 1900), did not allow NCA racers to compete at the world championships in Montreal.
 As a result, Taylor's accomplishments were somewhat diminished.
 Because the rival organizations (LAW and the NCA) would not recognize each other, two American champions were crowned in 1899.
 Tom Cooper was the NCA champion and Taylor was the LAW champion.

 In addition to the world championship wins in the one-mile and two-mile distances at Montreal and the LAW Championship, which he won on points, Taylor's victories in 1899 included twenty-two first-place finishes in major championship races around the U.S. Taylor's record-setting times were impossible to dismiss.
 No other rider had matched the "range and variety" of his winning performances, which made him an international celebrity.
 In 1899, Taylor made several unsuccessful attempts to recapture his world record for a one-mile paced distance in two "strenuous record-breaking campaigns," before he finally achieved the new world record of 1:19 in November to regain the title of "the fastest man in the world."